-A combined lecture and laboratory course covering electricity, magnetism, and optics.
-This is a calculusbased course primarily for students of engineering, science or mathematics.
+A calculus-based combined lecture and laboratory course covering electricity, magnetism, and optics, primarily for students of engineering, science or mathematics.
 Labs associated with this course contain experiments and exercises that reinforce the principles introduced in lecture classes.
 Prerequisite: MAT 1623 and PHY 2514 with a "C" or better.
 (3 hours lecture, 2 hours lab.)
 (4 semester hours credit)